 • A sustained decision over years to do the work

-Most men in this pattern never have all three.
-Almost none of them have the third.
+Most men in this pattern never have all three, and almost none of them have the third.

 The change you experienced was the cycle in a longer rhythm.
 The longer rhythm fooled you because it gave you more good time and made the bad seem like the exception.
-When the bad came back, who did you blame?
-The timing or the stress or yourself.
-You didn't see what it really was.
-The cycle starting over.
+When the bad came back, you blamed the timing or the stress or yourself, and you didn't see what it really was: the cycle starting over.

 If you've been through this loop more than twice, the next "change" he offers is also part of the pattern.
 You can't out-hope a cycle.